gnolang/blog/posts/2024-12-10_road-to-mainnet/README.md

 gno.land and upcoming milestones.
 Please add questions ahead of time to this [form](https://docs.google.com/forms/d/1DN8YneJ2-qvzsdnGsk_ZVA4CnBthUop3tgwXCodlF3M/edit) so we can make sure to address them.

-## Call to Contribute

-gno.land puts at the center of its identity the contributors that are helping to create and shape the project.
-Contributing to gno.land’s development today means you have the opportunity to make a notable impact at such a critical stage in the project’s roadmap.

-For now, we are looking for the earliest adopters; those curious to explore a new way to build smart contracts and eager to be a part of the next generation of blockchain programming.
-Join us and [become a contributor today](https://gno.land/contribute)!